Brett-Tanner/Journal/2023/Dec_23.md

 ##### Testing

-- [] Refactor request specs to use rails path helpers
-- Pundit can do [strong params based on role](https://github.com/varvet/pundit#strong-parameters), which I definitely wanted for some stuff
-  - [] Add to InvoiceController so parents can't manually add adjustments
-- You can time-travel in tests!
-Not useful for auth but can do it for others
 - Write tests for Invoice#calc_cost to prepare for the rewrite
-  - [] Snack price calculation
-  - [] Extra cost price calculation
+  - Summary
+    - [] Test that event options are removed from blank invoices (currently shown but not included in total cost?)
   - [] PDF creation (or at least that one is created)
-  - [] Summary
-    - Maybe just add some of these to the other, more specific tests to take advantage of the setup in those files
 - Rewrite Invoice#calc_cost as separate classes for cost calculation, summary generation and PDF creation
   - Can test it separately with unit tests till ready, then swap it in when done
+- [] Refactor request specs to use rails path helpers
 - [] Test emails with [email_spec](https://github.com/email-spec/email-spec) gem
 - [] Create `rails predeploy` task to run all the tests and brakeman prior to deployments